License GuideSOC 19-2042

 Read more

-Practicing geology without an active license violates state law everywhere.
-Violators face civil fines and must forfeit any income earned from unlicensed work.
-Repeat offenses can result in criminal charges in some states, though sentences are typically brief.
-The penalties exist to protect the public and maintain professional standards in geological practice.
+Practicing as a professional geologist without an active license violates state law across all 50 states.
+Violators face civil fines and must forfeit any income earned through unlicensed work.
+States also impose criminal penalties for repeat offenses, though these sentences are typically brief.
+The specific consequences vary by state and the severity of the violation.

 Career Outlook